TreyVanderpool/test_md/readme_basic_example.md

-### Example URL calls (Basic Mode):
+# Basic Mode Examples

-In the following examples we'll assume there are the following keys in the zFAM instance for the Basic Mode and the **@path@** name is "/pro/league/teams/".
+In the following examples we'll show how to add, update, delete and retrieve values from a zFAM instance.
+All the examples will use the following variables and assume the keys listed below already exist for the example.
+- hostname:port - /zos.com:777
+- @path@ - /pro/league/teams/

 | Key | Value |
 | --- | --- |